opbokel/hellway/README.md

 Deterministic game modes (0,1,4,5) will always generate the same sequence of cars for each line.

+If game select is pressed during gameplay, it will draw all text alternating between left and right every 4 seconds.
+Because of hardware constraints, all text in the game flicker at 30hz, this removes the flickering.
+The main reason is to allow the screen to be captured no matter what combination of camera and monitor you are using by taking two distinct pictures.
+This also helps with emulators that do not emulate phosphor mode.

 ## Border Effects
 While in the title screen it is possible to change what the border of the screen looks like by pressing the D-pad:
 * Up (default) => Basic strip pattern.